ivlahek/store-service/readme.md

 ## API - documentation
 - API documentation is available on http://localhost:8080/swagger-ui.html

-## Maven build
+## Maven build (Docker necessary)
 - maven build can be run the build (including unit and integration tests) with the command `mvn clean install -Pjenkins`
 - maven build will in test phase run unit tests
-- maven build will in pre-integration phase run postgres database on a random port
+- maven build will in pre-integration phase run Pstgres database on a random port
 - maven build will in integration phase run integration tests against database

 ## Local testing